administer-org/aos/README.md

 uv pip install .
 ```

-### Note: Fedora Installation

-Feodra is used for aos-us-3 and we are having a lot of configuration errors.
-If AOS refuses to run, please run `sudo setenforce 0` to allow Python to run.

-And you're done!
-Make sure to edit your `__aos__.json` and `config.json` files, then run `aos`.

-## Privacy Policy
+# Privacy Policy

 See here: https://docs.admsoftware.org/legal/privacy

-## Contributions
+# Contributions

 We welcome contributions as long as they are meaningful.
 Please ensure you are familiar with our code standards and libraries before making pull requests.
 For larger changes, you may want to [discuss a change in our Discord beforehand.](https://to.admsoftware.org/discord)

-## License
+# License

-All of Administer and your usage of it is governed under the GNU AGPL 3.0 license.
+All projects operated by Administer Software and your usage of it is governed under the GNU AGPL 3.0 license.

-<small>Administer Team 2024-2025</small>
+Administer Software 2024-2025